Geff specification

 The graph exchange file format is zarr

 based.
 A graph is stored in a zarr group, which can have any name.
-This allows storing multiple geff
+However the name of the group can include the .geff

 graphs inside the same zarr root directory.
 A geff